mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 Secondary Jungle is the result of an area being cleared by fire or logging and then left.
-Exposure to sunlight results in rapid growth (2 –3 metres a year).
-Heavy ground foliage makes travel arduous and visibility only around 20 metres; some areas will be impenetrable and progress both noisy and tiring.
+Exposure to sunlight results in rapid growth (2 –3 meters a year).
+Heavy ground foliage makes travel arduous and visibility only around 20 meters; some areas will be impenetrable and progress both noisy and tiring.

 Native peoples are well versed in finding food from their jungle